Ezio1997/zeek-flowN/README.md

 * `no_ip6`: Whether to record IPv6 traffic.The default value is T.

-* `padding`: Whether to pad the topN sequence to the specified length N.The default value is T.
+* `padding`: Whether to pad the topN sequence to the specified length N.The default value is F.

 * `LogAscii::use_json`: Whether to write log using json.The default value is T.If it's F, flowN will output log with ASCII format.

+* `skipping`: Whether to skipping flows which have no layer-4 payload at all.The default value is T.

 ## Run